JayRyGeo/AutoGoogleDynamicDNS/README.md

 DynDNS API.exe uses Config.xml to allow for multiple entries.
 For instance, a subdomain and a top level domain DNS entry can be updated in the same run by having two 'Host' nodes.
 Google's API, by design, requires different Username/Passwords for each entry being updated.
 The IPAddress section is not required, but can be statically defined if it is different than the public facing IP of the computer that the program is being run on.
 If left blank, the program will get the IP of the computer the program is being run on via a simple webscrape and use that one, hence the Dynamic part of Dynamic DNS.

 ## Logging
 The programm is set to automatically log all actions that the program takes.
-In the future the functionally may be added to turn logging on/off with a command but it is currently not deemed necessary.
+In the future, functionally may be added to turn logging on/off with a command but it is currently not deemed necessary.